 How long will your certification take to get?
 Some last as little as twelve weeks, while others may take up to a year.
 Online dog training schools are often self-paced, so you can finish quickly if you need to or take a little more time if you are juggling other responsibilities.
 With an online school, you also have the advantage of being able to take time off in an emergency, rather than simply dropping out.

 Whatever certification you choose, make sure your school offers mentoring or tutoring to give you individual help and keep you on track with your career goals.

 Don’t forget that your goal in getting a dog training certification is to actually become a dog trainer.
 Are you aiming to find a job as a dog trainer after graduating from the course?
 Look for schools that provide career counseling and help with resumes, interviews, and job hunting.
 Would you rather start your own dog training business?
-Then it’s important to find a school that will help you with the business side, including learning how to set your fees, market your services, deal with taxes and financials, and keep your customers happy.
+Then it’s important to find a school that will help you with the business side.
+A comprehensive set of business modules should include many different skills you need to run a successful business.
+Some examples would be learning how to set your fees, market your services, deal with taxes and financials, and keep your customers happy.

 Which Dog Training Certification is for you?

-Considering each dog training certification course from the standpoint of curriculum, cost, convenience, and career help will allow you to make your decision based on which dog training school will fit best with your life and your career goals.
+Consider each dog training certification course from the standpoint of curriculum, cost, convenience, and career help.
+A little time spent reflecting like this will allow you to make your decision based on which dog training school will fit best with your life and your career goals.
 If you have a more specific question about your personal situation, we’d be happy to talk with you about your options and help you make a decision.
-Call us at (888) 313-3332 or contact our career adviser at email@example.com.
+Contact our career adviser at email@example.com.
 You can find out more about the CanineClub Academy’s Certification Course in Dog Training on our website, CanineClubAcademy.com.